Ericawanja/Javascript-Data-structure-and-Algorithms/4. Javascript Objects/README.md

 person.hasOwnProperty('age') //true
 ```
 ## `in` vs `hasOwnProperty()`
-`in` returns true if the object exists in th eobject even if it has been inherited from another object.
+`in` returns true if the object exists in the object even if it has been inherited from another object.

 ```javascript
 let obj={